Praphulla/HealthClinic/Azure Lab_1.md

 <img src="./media/image4.png" width="427" height="336" />

-1.Upon selecting the publish target to Microsoft Azure App Service, you
-    will get a new window to fill in the information for publishing.
+1. Upon selecting the publish target to Microsoft Azure App Service, you will get a new window to fill in the information for publishing.
 On the top right corner, you can manage your Azure accounts.
 Select one of the account that you wish to host against and click on “New” to create a new